soinajerry/LightNap/README.md

 # LightNap

-LightNap is a starter kit web application designed to provide a robust starting point for Single Page Applications (SPA) using a stack of .NET Core Web API, Angular, and PrimeNG.
+LightNap (**light**weight .**N**ET Core/**A**ngular/**P**rimeNG) is a full stack starter kit designed to provide a boost to Single Page Applications (SPA).
 It includes built-in support for .NET Core Identity, JWT token management, and administrative features for managing identity, offering a solid foundation to be extended for any application scenario.

 ## Features